nairitya03/Projects/README.md

 # Projects
 This Repository is Hosing of all the side projects I build.
 Some may not be compatible with latest version of python.
 I don't update them accordingly with every new release.
 Feel free to clone this repository and make your own variations.
-If you would like to suggest changes of contribute you are Most Welcome.
+If you would like to suggest changes of contribute you are **Most Welcome**.

 *******
 ### Project List